catalyst-cloud/catalystcloud-docs/source/first-instance/command-line.rst

  | subnets         |                                      |
  +-----------------+--------------------------------------+

+|
+|

-Now lets set our :ref:`DNS Name Servers <name_servers>` and create a subnet of the network we have just created:
+Set your :ref:`DNS Name Servers <name_servers>` variables.
+Then create a subnet of the "private-net" network, assigning the appropriate DNS server to that subnet.

 .. code-block:: bash